wolfyreload/bazzite-kde-dx/README.md

-# Bazzite Wolfy Custom
+# Wolfy Bazzite-dx Custom Image

-This is my own custom Universal Blue image, that is based off of the bazzite-nvidia image.
+This is my own custom Universal Blue image, that is based off of the bazzite-gnome-nvidia:testing image.
 I have customised the <https://github.com/ublue-os/image-template> template to build this image.

+I use this image for lite coding and it has a few things that I like and use for development in my free time.

 # Custom software